How to Get Over Jealousy in a Relationship: 15 Ways

 In some cases, jealousy in a marriage is a misguided attempt to differentiate the relationship.
 This gives it an identity and a purpose.
 Depending on how it’s communicated, jealousy can act as a reminder that fears of intimacy or relationship dissolution have been triggered.

-A healthy and mature couple talk about it and problem solve together so both their needs are met.
+A healthy and mature couple talks about it and problem-solves together, so both their needs are met.

 3. Low self-esteem and pitiable self-image